mw44118/splash-financial-code-test/README.rst

 Store the rules for programs in the database
 --------------------------------------------

-Right now, there's no table that describes what requirements for each program.
+Right now, there's no table that describes the requirements for each program.

 A new program would require new queries to be written.